TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_407zg_connected_wifi_8266.md

 {% include warning.html content="The cables used need to be very very short.
 Even 10cm ones don't work so they must be shorter than that" %}

-If you would rather use a pre-made wifi board, then the one produced by [flymaker](https://www.aliexpress.com/item/1005001370540066.html) is recommended.
+If you would rather use a pre-made WiFI board, then the one produced by [flymaker](https://www.aliexpress.com/item/1005001370540066.html) is recommended.

 ### Prepare the SD Card